 Finnish employers have been required to report salaries and other relevant information to the incomes register since the beginning of 2019.
 Employers must report the information to the register within 5 calendar days of the pay date.

-You can check what information your employer has reported to the incomes registry.
-Use your online banking credentials or mobile ID to sign in to the e-service for the incomes register at www.tulorekisteri.fi.
+You can check what information your employer has reported to the national incomes register.
+Use your online banking credentials or mobile ID to sign in to the e-service for the national incomes register at www.tulorekisteri.fi.

 What kind of information do employers report?

-Employers have to report the wages, salaries, compensations, fringe benefits and compensations for travel costs that have been paid after 1 January 2019 to the national incomes registry.
+Employers have to report wages, salaries, compensations, fringe benefits and compensations for travel costs to the national incomes registry.

-Sickness allowances, parents’ allowances and rehabilitation allowances that go into payment on or after 1 January 2020 are calculated on the basis of 12-month income data available from the incomes register.
+Sickness allowances, parents’ allowances and rehabilitation allowances are calculated on the basis of 12-month income data available from the national incomes register.